 - The characters in the movie Just Imagine (1930) not only consume food pills, but get intoxicated on booze pills.

-- The film 2001: A Space Odyssey features a zero-gee "meal" sucked up through straws, and later a tray of what can only be called Astronaut Chow.
+- 2001: A Space Odyssey features a zero-gee "meal" sucked up through straws, and later a tray of what can only be called Astronaut Chow.

 - In The Fifth Element, Leeloo pours a small amount of food pellets into a bowl, puts the bowl in a microwave-like device, closes the door, presses a button, and opens the door again, pulling out an instant roast chicken with all the trimmings.
 Forget faster-than-light travel, that is clearly the pinnacle of human achievement.